 Photo: Amarender Jannu / Wikimedia Commons

-Reis Magos Fort is one of the oldest and largest forts primarily built to protect Goa from the Marathas.
+Reis Magos Fort is one of the famous forts in North Goa primarily built to protect Goa from the Marathas.
 They built it as a palace, which was later used as a house for the Viceroy of Goa and then a prison.
 The fort has been well preserved and has been turned into a cultural facility and an open air museum.
 This building also has features of usual Portuguese military fortification that includes bastions, a spacious interior yard as well as watchtowers.

 Location: Reis Magos, Bardez, North Goa